cloudevents/spec/discovery.md

   For example, if a Service's implementation is upgraded to a new version then whether this would result in a new Service (and `id`) or is an update to the existing Service's metadata, is an implementation choice.
-Likewise, this specifcation makes no statement, or guarantees, as to the forwards or backwards compatibility a Service as it changes over time.
+Likewise, this specification makes no statement, or guarantees, as to the forwards or backwards compatibility a Service as it changes over time.

   Note, unlike the `name` attribute which only needs to be unique within the